martin0258/university-research/presentation/oral.md

 - Ratings of the 1st episode

 SVR's external features include:
-- opinion of comments on Facebook fan page
+- opinion of posts and comments on Facebook fan page
 - dramas related search-term index from Google Trends
 - number of shares, posts, likes, comments on Facebook fan page